 Type 8: The Challenger

 Eights are considered to have strong and dominating personalities.
 This means eights often find themselves in leadership roles.
-They strive when they can use their strong personalities to help their team succeed or inspire those around them.
+They strive to use their strong personalities to help their team succeed or inspire those around them.

 However, when taken too far, their strong personality can border into intimidation and altercations.
 They tend not to back down from a conflict and do not like to be controlled by others.
 So, this can sometimes cause problems with cooperation and collaboration, as well.